raymond1/Document-Compiling-CMS/README.md

 Similary, a directory can be copied recursively into the output directory by specifying a directory.
 You can use nested directories such as directory1/directory2/directory3 for this purpose.

 ## "compile" directive
-Note: MAGIC is not working right now.
+Note: MAGIC is probably not working right now.

 Overview:
 This feature requires multiple files in order to be specified.
 The way to understand this feature is to understand the underlying use case it was meant to solve.
 The idea is that there are many websites that contain repeating sections containing parts within them that are different.